JoanaMalinova/paw-love/README.md

 <h4>3.7.Edit page</h4>
 Owners can edit their stories form detail page upon edit button click.
 <h3>4.
 In development:</h3>
-Making app responsive is the next step in developement.
-App is partly responsive, still needs work done.
-Forms are not resposive.
+Currently all my gooals are reached after app is responsive.
+Will revise app again in time.
 <h3>5.
 Conclusion:</h3>
 This is my first project with React, which i have made entirely by myself.
 I am really grateful that SoftUni left the topic open and gave its students the freedom to decide how to have the project done.
 Altough it is far from perfect I think it is a good start.